 - Major Australian construction companies include Lendlease, CPB Contractors and John Holland

-- Multinationals in Australia include Acciona, Keolis, MTR Corporation and Salini Impregilo
+- Multinationals in Australia include Acciona, Keolis, MTR Corporation and Webuild

 The development of our cities and regional centres is a key focus at all levels of government.
-Around three-quarters of all Australians live in our 21 largest cities and these generate around 80% of GDP.
+Around 80% of all Australians live in our 21 largest cities and these generate around 79% of GDP.
 That’s why we’re committed to building new infrastructure and redeveloping existing built environments to make these places some of the most liveable in the world.

-In partnership with industry, researchers, urban planners, local communities and state and local governments, we’re rolling out our Cities Agenda to deliver innovative, smart city infrastructure projects in cities and towns across the country, including Townsville, Launceston, Western Sydney, Darwin, Hobart, Geelong, Perth, Adelaide and South East Queensland.
+In partnership with industry, researchers, urban planners, local communities and state and local governments, we’re investing in innovative and smart infrastructure projects in cities, suburbs and towns across the country that will support jobs, economic growth and productivity.

 ‘The forecasts for Australia and New Zealand are very strong, reflecting an expectation that the historical tendency of these countries to invest strongly in infrastructure will continue in the years ahead in support of strong demographic and economic growth.’